Benedict Bender

 Associate Researcher

-Benedict Bender studied Information Systems at the University of Potsdam, the Humboldt-Universität zu Berlin and the University of St. Gallen.
-As part of his German scholarship, he participated in the Cluster of Excellence Image Knowledge Gestaltung at the Humboldt-Universität zu Berlin.
+Benedict Bender studied Information Systems at the University of Potsdam, the Humboldt University of Berlin and the University of St. Gallen.
+As part of his German scholarship, he participated in the Cluster of Excellence Image Knowledge Design at the Humboldt University in Berlin.
 Benedict Bender has extensive practical experience in international management, IT strategy and technology consulting.
-The practical transfer of his research results is achieved, among other things, through his activities as a management consultant and coach.
-Furthermore, he regularly appears as a speaker, e.g., for keynotes or in the context of panel discussions.
+The practical transfer of his research results is achieved through his activities as an author, management consultant and coach.
+He is a regular keynote speaker.

 Associate Researcher